+Phase Noise

-Phase Noise Rapid, short-term, random fluctuations in the phase of a wave, caused by time domain instabilities.
+Rapid, short-term, random fluctuations in the phase of a wave, caused by time domain instabilities.

-PHY Link Channel (PLC) A set of contiguous OFDM subcarriers (eight for 4K FFT and 16 for 8K FFT), constituting a "sub-channel" of the OFDM channel, which conveys physical layer parameters from the CMTS to cable modem.
+PHY Link Channel

+A set of contiguous OFDM subcarriers (eight for 4K FFT and 16 for 8K FFT), constituting a "sub-channel" of the OFDM channel, which conveys physical layer parameters from the CMTS to cable modem.

-PHY Link Channel Frame In downstream OFDM transmission, a group of 128 consecutive OFDM symbols, beginning with the first OFDM symbol following the last OFDM symbol containing the PLC preamble.
+PHY Link Channel Frame

+In downstream OFDM transmission, a group of 128 consecutive OFDM symbols, beginning with the first OFDM symbol following the last OFDM symbol containing the PLC preamble.

+Physical Layer

-Physical Layer (PHY) Layer 1 in the Open System Interconnection architecture; the layer that provides services to transmit bits or groups of bits over a transmission link between open systems and which entails electrical, mechanical and between open systems and which entans electrical, mechanical an handshaking procedures.
+Layer 1 in the Open System Interconnection architecture; the layer that provides services to transmit bits or groups of bits over a transmission link between open systems and which entails electrical, mechanical and handshaking procedures.

+Picosecond

-Picosecond (ps) One trillionth (10^{-12}) of a second
+One trillionth (10-12) of a second

+Pilot

-Pilot A dedicated OFDM subcarrier that may be used for such purposes as channel estimation (measurement of channel condition), synchronization, and other purposes.
+A dedicated OFDM subcarrier that may be used for such purposes as channel estimation (measurement of channel condition), synchronization, and other purposes.
 See also complementary pilots, continuous pilots and scattered pilots.

+Preamble

-Preamble A data sequence transmitted at or near the beginning of a frame, allowing the receiver time to achieve lock and synchronization of transmit and receive clocks.
+A data sequence transmitted at or near the beginning of a frame, allowing the receiver time to achieve lock and synchronization of transmit and receive clocks.

+Pre-equalizer

-Pre-equalizer See adaptive pre-equalizer.
+See adaptive pre-equalizer.

+profile

-profile A set of parameters that defines how information is transmitted from a CMTS to a cable modem, or from a cable modem to a CMTS.
+A set of parameters that defines how information is transmitted from a CMTS to a cable modem, or from a cable modem to a CMTS.
 Examples of some of the parameters defined in a profile include modulation order, forward error correction, preamble, and guard interval.